Notifications from your Managing Agents

 Decisions about the wider neighbourhood may involve multiple organisations

 The roles of each organisation are usually set out in legal agreements.
-These explain:
+These explain who is responsible for different services, how costs are shared and how decisions are made across the development.

 What PA are responsible for